Dynamic and Static Analysis of Python Software with Kieker Including Reconstructed Architectures: Implementation

 \subsection{Static Analysis}

 Subsequently, we turn to static analysis.
 Kieker’s existing approach, originally designed for Fortran~\cite{SSP2022Fortran}, offers principles adaptable to Python.
-The Fortran workflow involved three steps: Fxtran\tablefootnote{\url{https://github.com/pmarguinaud/fxtran}} translates code into AST as the CSV format compatible with SAR, and SAR generates architectural model from the received AST.
+The Fortran workflow involved three steps: Fxtran\tablefootnote{\url{https://github.com/pmarguinaud/fxtran}} translates code into AST, fxca converts AST insights to the CSV format compatible with SAR, and SAR generates architectural model from the received AST.

 This outlines a general process: source code → AST → CSV → SAR tool.
 However, this sequence couldn’t be reused directly for Python.
 ASTs are language-specific, and Python’s built-in module doesn’t produce output compatible with existing Kieker tools.
 To solve this, Pyparse (see Table~\ref{tab:tools}) was built.
 It performs AST generation and CSV conversion in one step, extracting two key types of relationships: function calls and data flow.
 These are then passed to the SAR tool for architecture reconstruction.